3D Animation Process

 9Test Renders for dimensional and surface accuracy: At this point in our process we usually supply some test renders of the static objects for client approval.
 We will show the objects and static scenes from different angles to ensure that our dimensions are correct.
 Although the textures might be applied, usually the objects will not look 100% final until the LIGHTING is applied.

 10Roughing out animation timing: We will do an initial ‘blocked out’ rough animation called a Animatic.
 This early version of the animation will use untextured, low resolution objects using correct timing.
 It allows us to focus on getting the scenes, cameras, animations and object placements fine-tuned without expending unnecessary time on rendering high resolution movies.

 11Particles and Physics: If a project requires it, we will add particle effects like fluids, light beams, blood and other effects.
-Our current simulation tools allow us to achieve realistic cloth, flesh deformation and hair effects also.
+Our current simulation tools allow us to achieve realistic cloth, flesh deformation and hair effects also, for those who are trying to grow their hair with castor oil for hair growth but are now in that awkward hair length.
 At this stage we will show tests of a few frames of these effects for a sense of overall aesthetic, but will not render the full detail until the end of the project.
 Instead will do an initial ‘blocked out’ rough animation with the first animatic.

 12Animation Approval: At this point in our process we will ask the client to approve the shots and scenes with the completed animation, so that we can move in to the final phases of the project where the finished look will start to take effect.